 Borrowing from a 401(k) to Refinance an Underwater Mortgage

 Many homeowners underwater on their mortgages search for ways to flip their home finances and dig out from owing more than their home is worth.
-One possible solution to this is borrowing from a 401(k) plan to pay down the difference.
+One possible solution is borrowing from a 401(k) plan to pay down the difference.

 Most experts agree that borrowing from your 401(k) plan is a bad idea.
-However, when market conditions are right, such as when home values are depressed, and mortgage rates are low, this can be a viable strategy.
+However, when market conditions are right — such as when home values are depressed and mortgage rates are low — this can be a viable strategy.

 In situations where homeowners are underwater and want to refinance, lenders usually require them to bring money to the table to pay down the difference so the property’s value fully covers the loan.